 - No browser extension for recording transactions

-Sematext Synthetics comes with a free trial and plans start from $29/month and offers 40 HTTP and 5 browser monitors with data retention of 30 days.
+Pricing: Sematext Synthetics comes with a free trial and plans start from $29/month and offers 40 HTTP monitors and 5 browser monitors with data retention of 30 days.
 Of course, this can all be customized to fit your needs but that’s not all.
 You can also choose to go with the Pay-as-you-go plan which lets you set up individual monitors for $2/month.
+14-day free trial available without asking for credit card details.

-Pingdom is among the more popular Synthetic Monitoring tools out there and have over the years picked a narrower focus when it comes to product offerings.
+Pingdom is among the more popular synthetic monitoring tools out there and has, over the years, picked a narrower focus when it comes to product offerings.
 While other solutions offer more than just synthetic or real user monitoring, Pingdom has chosen to focus solely on these two.

-Pingdom allows you to test multi-step transactions from start to finish but this does involve some fair amount of programming knowledge to accomplish.
-With more than 100 test locations around the world, it will alert you when your system goes belly up via one of the many integrations it has available from Slack, OpesGenies, Pagerduty, VictorOps or a custom Webhook.
+Pingdom allows you to test multi-step transactions from start to finish but this does involve a fair amount of programming knowledge to accomplish.
+With more than 100 test locations around the world, it will alert you when your system goes belly up via one of the many integrations it has available from Slack, OpesGenies, Pagerduty, VictorOps, or a custom Webhook.

 - Instant alerts via Email, Slack, or SMS